ucbtsh6/dormDormancy-expression-viewer/README.md

 Open the project in RStudio or another R environment, and navigate to the project directory.

 3. Install Dependencies
 Ensure you have the necessary R packages installed.
-Run the following command to install any missing packages:
+Run the following command to install any missing packages: on R consol
 ```R
 install.packages(c("shiny", "dplyr", "readxl", "DT"))
 ```

 4. Run the App
-Launch the app by running:
+Launch the app by running: on R consol
 ```R
 shiny::runApp()
 ```